-a selection of The best screenplays from ALL the seasons
+a selection of special screenplays from ALL the seasons

 Calling all film producers and directors seeking captivating scripts!